dynamium/lv_cxx_bindgen/README.md

     that can be imported with `import lvgl;`.
 And yes, when you use import, you lose access to the C API, but it still can be included via its header file (that is not recommended tho).
 - C++23
-    - Instead of `lvgl::expected`, `std::expected` is used as a result type.
+    - Instead of `std::pair`, `std::expected` is used as a result type.

 > TODO: document `classes` and `namespaces` when those will be implemented